chiragverma/codeceptjs/README.md

 # CodeceptJS Appium tESTS

-This uses CodeCeptJS, Appium and Typescript
+This uses CodeceptJS, Appium and Typescript

 # To run tests locally: